-Having calmed my reactive rage, here’s a re-written response to my fb friend:
+Having calmed my reactive rage, I should’ve just responded on Facebook to my friend:

-Dude, you probably should have stopped at “While I’m not a father…”
+Pal, you should have stopped at “While I’m not a father…”

-Don’t forget sensationalist articles are like 24-hour news segments causing reactionary fear.
-Fear is sexy and internet traffic.
+Don’t forget sensationalist articles like “Your iPad is making your child stupid” are like 24-hour news segments causing reactionary fear.
+Fear is sexy and drives internet traffic.

 I know.
 Moderation is so unsexy.

 I find screen prohibition unnecessary and perhaps detrimental for the touch-screen generation.
-Why not cultivate technological wizzes?
+Why not cultivate technological whizzes?

 I also know that a happy parent translates to a happy child.
 Thirty minutes of quiet time thanks to my cheapest babysitter, Elmo, works wonders for my happiness.
 Thirty minutes matching letters to their outlines, counting ladybugs or watching THOMAS THE TRAIN makes me a happier (and better) father all while engaging and educating my kiddo.